FAA-Approved Basic Aviation Training Device (BATD) Flight Simulator

 Disclaimer: FliteSim.com’s Basic Aviation Training Device (BATD) is currently pending official qualification and approval by the Federal Aviation Administration (FAA).
 The Qualification and Assessment Guide (QAG) has been submitted, and FAA approval is anticipated by end-November 2025.

-Professional-Grade Flight Training Starts Here
+Effective Professional-Grade Flight Training Starts Here

-FliteSim.com is setting a new benchmark for affordable, high-fidelity aviation training devices—engineering its FAA-approved Basic Aviation Training Device (BATD) for flight schools, aviation academies, and private pilots who demand professional realism without the high cost of full-motion simulators.
+FliteSim.com is setting a new benchmark for affordable, high-fidelity aviation training devices—engineering its FAA-approved Basic Aviation Training Device (BATD) for flight schools, aviation academies, student and private pilots who demand professional realism without the high cost of full-motion simulators.

 Built around our proven CLS-60 Force Feedback Yoke, CLS-Rudder Force Feedback Pedals, FC-50 Flight Console, and integrated G1000 Avionics Suite, the FliteSim BATD delivers a highly realistic, FAA-compliant training experience that faithfully replicates real-aircraft flight dynamics, control response, and cockpit environment.